-Little Caesars founder dies at 87
+Little Caesars founder Mike Ilitch dies at 87

 Story highlights

-- Business mogul also owned the Detroit Tigers and the Detroit Red Wings
+- The business mogul also owned the Detroit Tigers and Detroit Red Wings

-- Son says Ilitch will be remembered for his "passion for Detroit"
+- His son says Ilitch will be remembered for his "passion for Detroit"

-(CNN)He launched a worldwide restaurant empire who's "pizza, pizza" catchphrase became ubiquitous.
-Mike Ilitch, Little Caesars founder and owner of the Detroit Tigers and the Detroit Red Wings, died Friday at a hospital in the Motor City.
+(CNN)He launched a worldwide restaurant empire whose "Pizza, pizza" catchphrase became ubiquitous.
+Mike Ilitch, Little Caesars founder and owner of the Detroit Tigers and Detroit Red Wings, died Friday at a hospital in the Motor City.
 He was 87.

 "My father was a once-in-a-generation entrepreneur, visionary and leader, setting the tone for our organization and our family.
 He made such a positive impact in the world of sports, in business and in the community," said Ilitch's son Christopher, who is president and CEO of Ilitch Holdings, the umbrella company for Ilitch's business empire.